VaibhavPr/hangmanproject/README.md

 # hangmanproject
-Hangman Code using C Language and Python
+Hangman Code using both Python and C Language